Home » Recipes » BBQ Pork Tenderloin

 • Remove the tough membrane covering the tenderloin before cooking as it will not break down when cooking.

 • Do not overcook: Overcooking will lead to tough chewy meat.
-Cook just until you reach an internal temperature of 145 degrees F. It is okay if it still looks a little pink in the center.
+Cook just until you reach an internal temperature of 140 degrees F. The temperature will rise a bit as it rests.
+It is okay if it still looks a little pink in the center

 • Rest: Allow meat to rest for at least 10 minutes before slicing.
 This helps the juices redistribute and helps you avoid a dry end result.